COVID -19 NOTICE!

 The Active Transportation Advisory Committee (ATAC), is an advisory committee of the Napa Valley Transportation Authority established by the NVTA Board of Director’s to promote and encourage safe bicycling and walking.
 The committee works to further the Napa Valley goal of becoming more bicycle and pedestrian friendly along with promoting sustainable transportation alternatives.
 The ATAC focuses on countywide interests to reduce congestion and improve air quality by promoting non-motorized (biking and walking) transportation modes as a significant, safe and beneficial transportation options.

-The ATAC advises the NVTA Board of Director’s on funding and planning issues for bicycle and pedestrian projects.
-The ATAC also makes recommendations on the policies for the planning, development, and maintenance of bikeway systems.
+The ATAC advises the NVTA Board of Directors on funding and planning issues for bicycle and pedestrian projects and programs.
+The ATAC also makes recommendations on the policies for the planning, development, and maintenance of the bicycle and pedestrian network.
 ATAC’s duties include, but are not limited to, the following:

 - Review General Plans and specific plans.

-- Review existing facilities (bike routes, trails, parking, etc.).
+- Review existing facilities (pedestrian network, bike routes, trails, parking, etc.).

-- Review roadway construction projects and their accommodation of bicyclists and pedestrians.
+- Review roadway construction projects and their accommodation of bicyclists and pedestrians (Complete Streets).

 - Recommend bicycle and pedestrian projects for city capital improvement projects or for available fund sources.